 Credit risk is the risk that a counterparty to a financial instrument will fail to discharge an obligation or commitment that it has entered into with the Scheme, resulting in a financial loss to the Scheme.
-It arises principally from interest bearing securities held, derivative instruments and cash
+It arises principally from cash and cash equivalents and receivable balances.

-There was no significant credit risk in the Scheme as at 30 June 2022 (2021: Nil).
+There was no significant credit risk in the Scheme as at 30 June 2023 (2022: Nil).